oddlyshapedfn/YouCompleteReLM/README.md

 This downloads the weights from Huggingface Hub to your computer.
 They are quite large, so if you want to delete them later, they'll be stored in `~/.cache/huggingface/hub` (On linux)

-### Prompting
+### Text Completion
-To generate from a prompt, either create a file with your prompt or pass it as plaintext on the commandline with `python infer.py -p <file or text>`.
+To complete existing text, either create a file with your prompt or pass it as plaintext on the commandline with `python infer.py -p <file or text>`.
-This model responds best to the phrase `<YCR>: <your message>`, so start your prompt with that for best results.
+This model responds best to the phrase `<YCR>: <your message>`, so start your text with that for best results.
 Example:
 ```